Actindo-AG/Documentation/OfferCookbook/01_Introduction.md

 #### Prerequisites

-You have have set up an offer from product workflow, see [Set up an offer from product workflow](#set-up-an-offer-from-product-workflow).
+You have set up an offer from product workflow, see [Set up an offer from product workflow](#set-up-an-offer-from-product-workflow).

 #### Procedure